Shikishima-class patrol vessel

 The Shikishima-class patrol vessel (しきしま級巡視船, Shikishima-kyū-junnshi-senn) is a class of PLH type patrol vessels of the Japan Coast Guard (JCG; former Maritime Safety Agency, MSA).
 In the official classification, Shikishima and Akitsushima are treated as the only ships in their classes, respectively; and Reimei is treated as the lead ship of her class.
-The Shikishima class was once the world's largest coast guard vessel until it was surpassed by the Chinese in 2015.
+The Shikishima class was once the world's largest armed coast guard cutter until it was surpassed by the Chinese in 2015.

 Backgrounds

 Spent nuclear fuel generated at the nuclear power plants in Japan has been processed at nuclear reprocessing plants in Britain and France, into plutonium and radioactive waste.
 Then, according to the plan of power generation with the MOX fuel, the Government of Japan decided to transport this plutonium back to Japan.

 In the first transportation from France in 1984, armed JMSA officers were on board the ship to counter maritime hijacking.
 A second transportation operation was planned in the early 1990s, but due to the revision of the Japan-U.S. Nuclear power agreement in 1988, it was requested to strengthen the security system and the JMSA was to escort with a special tactical team (one of the ancestors of the Special Security Team) and a patrol vessel.
 On existing patrol boats, however, it was difficult to complete an escort operation with no port of call.
 For this operation, the JMSA developed Shikishima under the FY 1989 program as an escort ship with a high endurance and enhanced surveillance capability.

 Although the transportation of plutonium was not carried out thereafter, Shikishima has been valuable as a large offshore platform that can be used for various security matters and long-distance rescue.
 As construction cost was expensive, construction of sister ships was not realized easily, but in the 2000s, in order to emphasize countermeasures against the piracy problems of the Malacca Strait and the Somali coast, the Senkaku Islands issue, conservation of marine interests In response to the change, construction was considered again.
 In response, the second ship constructed in the 2010 fiscal year plan was Akitsushima.